What Car?: Car of the Year

-True MPG
+Real MPG

-In April 2012, What Car? launched a new service called 'True MPG', which it claims gives consumers an idea of what they can really expect from a car if they drive it gently and stick to speed limits, but don't resort to any unrealistically slow acceleration or special hypermiling techniques.
+In April 2012, What Car? launched a service called 'True MPG', which was rebranded 'Real MPG' in 2023.
+It claims gives consumers an idea of what they can really expect from a car if they drive it gently and stick to speed limits, but don't resort to any unrealistically slow acceleration or special hypermiling techniques.
 These True MPG figures are published alongside the official government fuel economy data, that car manufacturers are legally obliged to include in brochures.

 What Car?
 Approved Used

 In June 2012, What Car? launched an online car buying service called 'What Car Approved Used', which it claimed provides "peace of mind" to car buyers, by endorsing the "10 Points of Difference" promoted by the National Franchised Dealers Association.

 The agreement came to a close in July 2015, and What Car? began to carry listings from other sources, dropping the 'Approved Used' branding.

 New Car Buyer Marketplace

 In October 2016, What Car? launched a new online car buying service called 'New Car Buyer Marketplace'.
 Built into the existing whatcar.com website, it lets readers buy discounted cars from dealers in their area who have signed up to a What Car? code of conduct.

-Users can add options, change trim and alter finance preferences to get a ‘live' price which dealers are committed to.
-What Car?s 'Target Price' – a long-established recommendation of the most the magazine's mystery shoppers think someone should pay for a particular model – is displayed alongside the dealer price so users can check whether a deal represents good value.
+What Car?s 'Target Price' is displayed alongside the dealer price so users can check whether a deal represents good value.

+In 2024, the platform was replaced by a partnership with Auto Trader, providing links to help motorists buy new, nearly-new and used cars, or to lease a new car.